Skip to main content

 On the Portal side, the first step in configuring SSO is to enable it.

-2. Access Settings > User Directory (SSO) in the Portal.
-On the SSO Configuration page that opens, select OIDC.
+2 - Access Settings > User Directory (SSO) in the Portal.
+On the SSO Configuration page that opens, select your preferred SSO method.
 This enables the SSO feature and allows you to modify the SSO settings on the Portal side.

 • Client configuration